 So what council tax debts are included in a DRO?
 This is worth clarifying:

-- if you are up to date with your council tax installments or are only behind by a bit so you can still continue to pay in installements, the council tax bill for the year will not go into your DRO and you will have to continue to pay it.
+- if you are up to date with your council tax instalments or are only behind by a bit so you can still continue to pay in instalments, the council tax bill for the year will not go into your DRO and you will have to continue to pay it.

 Council tax and IVAs

 IVAs are of course individual so it’s hard to generalise.
 According to the July 2014 edition of the Insolvency Practitioner’s Association magazine, many of the larger IP’s have are now including this year’s council tax as a debt in the IVA and increasing the set monthly IVA payment for the rest of the financial year.
 As with bankruptcy, the net effect on the debtor is zero.

 What if you have a partner?

 Council tax is a “joint and several” liability, so if you live with a partner or another adult who is liable to pay council tax (some people such as students aren’t), then if you go bankrupt or enter a DRO or IVA, then your partner just becomes liable for the council tax arrears.

 Debtors generally aren’t going to be any better or worse off because of these changes.
 There is no change to DROs, and in IVAs and bankruptcy, some money that would before have been paid to the local council will instead be paid into the IVA or to the Official Receiver.
 The people who will be worse off will be the local councils.